4AT-TP-19-20/projekt-kyas-coin/README.md

 Note: Currently there is a bug that may stop the app from working on non-rooted devices.
 This is being addressed in [Issue #2][i2]

+# Note on ongoing development
+Currently, all master nodes and the block chain are offline, so it is not possible to actively execute transactions.
+This release serves as a concept for a later, more complete release.
+The master branch contains a more complete image of the project.
+Future releases will introduce full synchronization of the node network to decentralize the crypto currency.
+The development team would like to thank everyone who provided input for the development of the crypto currency.